tristantyson/tech.tristantyson.com/_posts/2022-05-18-OneDrive-Horizon.md

 ![KFMPolicy.png](/assets/images/VMwareHorizon-OneDrive/KFMPolicy.png)

-### Set via Registry:
+**Set via Registry:**

 ```
 [HKLM\SOFTWARE\Policies\Microsoft\OneDrive]"KFMSilentOptIn"="1111-2222-3333-4444"
 [HKLM\SOFTWARE\Policies\Microsoft\OneDrive]"KFMSilentOptInWithNotification"="dword:00000000"
 ```
-Note: 1111-2222-3333-4444 represents your tenant id
+Note: 1111-2222-3333-4444 represents your tenant ID.

-# Final Experience
+# User Experience

 Installing and configuring OneDrive in this way allows for a seamless user experience.
-A user can logon to a virtual machine and OneDrive automatically sign-in, synchronise, and redirect folders, without any user interaction or prompts.
+A user can logon to a virtual machine and OneDrive will automatically sign-in, synchronise, and redirect folders, all without any user interaction or prompts.

 ![fulllogonprocess.gif](/assets/images/VMwareHorizon-OneDrive/fulllogonprocess.gif)